 Some packaged bank accounts either include breakdown cover or offer it as a low-cost option.

 Manufacturers tend to provide breakdown cover free to new car owners.
 If you already have breakdown cover, call your current provider and put your regular cover on hold until your free period runs out.

-Don’t be stung twice - take pictures
+Don’t be stung twice: take pictures

-We’ve had complaints of cars being damaged when they were towed, and breakdown companies then denying responsibility.
+We’ve had complaints of cars being damaged when they were towed, with breakdown companies then denying responsibility.
 As long as it’s safe to do so, take photos of your car at the scene as you would do if you’d had an accident.
 Then, if further damage occurs during the tow, take photos of that as well.